paulcostanza/breakout/notes.md

 - add a life
 - turn ball into a bomb, when it hits a brick it destroies the adjacent bricks (for one or two turns)

+## power-downs to add
+Items you do not want to collect
+- poison brick, speeds up the ball temporarily
+- ghost balls, shoots out ghost balls to lose track of the really ball

 ## sound
 - add bill and ted '69 dude!' when you hit that score
 - add explosion sound after adding ball explosion animation
+- add a 'boin' sound when the ball hits the bottom of the screen